nikolasstow/MarvelQuery/.changeset/strange-seals-build.md

 "marvelquery": patch
 ---

-Documentation updated, createQuery moved into the MarvelQuery class as a static property, added AnyType union of all result types, and updated Endpoint type to ensure distinct EndpointType's.
+Documentation updated, query moved into the MarvelQuery class as a static property, added AnyType union of all result types, and updated Endpoint type to ensure distinct EndpointType's.